giugiooo/piante/README.md

     ```

-- **water & humidity & servo** : external sensor that we connected by initialiting free analog pins of the BoosterPack (A0, A1, A2, A3) that on the MSP432 LaunchPad coincide with (P5.5, P5.4, P4.7, P4.5), in order to gather the sensors values.
+- **WATER LEVEL & HUMIDITY & SERVO** :
+	external sensor that we connected by initialiting free analog pins of the BoosterPack (A0, A1, A2, A3) that on the MSP432 LaunchPad coincide with (P5.5, P5.4, P4.7, P4.5), in order to gather the sensors values.

 	-initialize ADC sampling:
     ```C